 Let’s focus on the NFP report from October 7, 2016.
 The difference between the actual and forecast values only amounted to 19,000.
 A difference so small is not worth trading.
 As you can see from the chart in MT4, there were no significant price moves in the market that day.

-The next NFP report was release on September 2, 2016.
+The next NFP report was released on September 2, 2016.
 The difference was only 29,000, so no trading again.
 If you look at the chart, you’ll see that a price triggered a Sell Stop, reversed, triggered a Buy Stop and went down.
 Our decision not to enter the market would have been right.

 The next release was on August 5, 2016.
 The actual value exceeded the forecast value by 75,000.
 If we had traded that day, we would have been only interested in selling.
 As you can see, a Buy Stop wasn’t activated but a Sell Stop was.
 Before a price reversed, we could’ve earned 70 pips.

 This is how you trade NFP news in Forex.
 As you can see, this is not a game of roulette when you place pending orders and wait for one of them to be executed.
 To succeed in trading news releases, you need to combine fundamental and technical analysis to determine whether the news is worth trading and which of the two orders to keep.
 If you follow the guidelines to the letter, you have all chance to minimize your losses.
 However, this strategy is not without drawbacks.
-One of the most common risks is slippage when your order is opened at a price which is different from your expected price.
+One of the most common risks is slippage when your order is opened at a price that is different from your expected price.
 Large slippages can be very dangerous for your account.
 If slippage happens too often, you should probably consider changing a broker.